lgilders/shopify-snippets/README.md

     {% endif %}
 {% endfor %}
 ```
-__Note:__ The if statement and the displayTag variable code can be modified to match whatever custom, known preface used.
+__Note:__ The if statement and the displayTag variable code can be modified to match whatever custom, known preface is used.